Biobix/DeepRibo/README.md

 ### Making predictions

 *This step is only necessary to train a custom model.
-For default usage of DeepRibo, predictions are made using a pretrained models.*
+For default usage of DeepRibo, predictions are made using a pretrained model.*

 Once a model has been trained it can be used to make predictions on any other data you have parsed.
 For more information about the required parameters simply use the help flag: